BergLab/CompNeuro22/README.md

 There are two exam options that you can choose:

-  + **Option A** : You have 10 min to go through and explain how you solved the exercises from one week (picked at random).
-This is follow by 5 min question session about your presentation and general questions about the course content.
+  + **Option A** : You have 10 min to go through —and explain— how you solved the exercises from one week (picked at random).
+This is followed by 5 min question session about your presentation and general questions about the course content.
   + **Option B** : You prepare a 10 min presentation on each of topics covered during the course.
-The specific topic will be randomly picked during the exam, ie. you need to have prepared a 10min presentation for each of the topics.
+The specific topic will be randomly picked during the exam, ie. you need to have prepared a 10min presentation for each of the topics and we randomly pick one when you arrive at the exam.
 The list of topics will be given 2 weeks before the exam.
-This is follow by 5 min question session about your presentation and general questions about the course content.
+This is followed by 5 min question session about your presentation and general questions about the course content.

 ## Other resources